2026 West Virginia House of Delegates election

 The 2026 West Virginia House of Delegates election will be held on November 3, 2026, alongside the other 2026 United States elections.
+Primary elections took place on May 12, 2026.
 Voters will elect all 100 members of the West Virginia House of Delegates to serve a two-year term.

-As of October 14, 2025, there were 98 active candidacies for the 2026 state house election.
+As of December 15, 2025, there were 123 active candidacies for the 2026 state house election.
+Candidate filing for office ended on January 31, 2026, with Republicans running in 94 districts and Democrats running in 86.

 This election will take place alongside races for U.S. Senate, U.S. House, state senate, and numerous other state and local elections.